Large Laundry Room Design

 Laundry Closet Design

-A well-planned laundry closet is a blend of smart storage and vertical optimization.
-Choosing the right appliances comes first, and a stackable washer-dryer pair frees valuable room for storage.
-Should your layout require horizontal units, add a built-in counter above to enhance practicality.
-Utilize back-of-door storage with hanging racks for ironing boards, sprays, or supplies.
-Illumination defines usability: install LED strips to ensure clear visibility.
+Creating a high-functioning laundry nook is a blend of smart storage and vertical optimization.
+Begin with appliance configuration, and stacked units usually saves the most space.
+Should your layout require horizontal units, install a countertop over them to enhance practicality.
+Take advantage of hidden zones with hanging racks for everyday essentials.
+Lighting is crucial: opt for under-shelf lighting to ensure clear visibility.
 A dedicated spot for each item keeps the design sleek and efficient.

 Laundry Room Wall Ideas